Evovest/EvoTrees.jl/README.md

   - colsample: float \[0,1\] default=1.0
   - nbins: Int, number of bins into which features will be quantilized default=64
   - α: float \[0,1\], set the quantile or bias in L1 default=0.5
-  - metric: {:mse, :rmse, :mae, :logloss, :quantile},  default=:none
+  - metric: {:mse, :rmse, :mae, :logloss, :quantile, :gini, :gaussian, :none},  default=:none

 ## MLJ Integration